grinfeld/Kafka-prometheus/mysql-connect.md

-[Here](docker-compose-debezium-mysql.yaml) example of docker.
-You need to have kafka, zookeeper [docker file](docker-compose-kafkas-light.yml)
+[Here](docker-compose-debezium-mysql.yaml) example with docker-compose.
+You need to have kafka, zookeeper, so [here](docker-compose-kafkas-light.yml) docker-compose file with kafka and so on.

 Before starting create network: